Some tips on settling in to the "Big Mango" and the "Land of Smiles"

 What kind of food will I find?

 The food here is excellent and there is every type available from local Thai food at street stalls to sophisticated, haute cuisine dining.
 Almost every nationality is catered for from Arab-Middle Eastern right through to Vietnamese.
-There is plenty of good western food to be had and lots of fast food joints and delivery service (Food By Phone, Chefs Express, along with other regular fast food delivery).
+There is plenty of good western food to be had and lots of fast food joints and delivery services.
 Restaurants are regularly reviewed in local magazines such as the Big Chilli, BK Magazine and Bangkok 101.
 Along with the variety of food and venue, prices also range from a few Baht up to several thousand Baht for excellent dining with fine wines in some of the world’s top venues.

 Is street food safe?